tberey/social-stocks/README.md

 <!-- ROADMAP -->
 ## Roadmap
 Below is the confirmed planned roadmap.
-See the [open issues](https://github.com/tberey/social-stocks/issues) and also the [project board](https://github.com/tberey/social-stocks/projects), for a list of any other proposed features or known issues.
+See the [open issues][issues-url] and also the [project board][project-url], for a list of any other proposed features or known issues.

 | Feature/Task/Bugfix | Details | Version <i>(if released)</i> | Notes |
 |:---|:---|:---|:---|